adjust/unity_sdk/README.md

 Open your project in the Unity Editor and navigate to Assets, Import Package.
 Click on Custom Package and select the downloaded unityPackage file.

-![][import]

 ### 3. Integrate adjust into your app

 Add the prefab located at `Assets/Adjust.prefab` to the first scene.

-There are two ways of setting up the adjust SDK: by changing the parameters of `Adjust (Script)` in the inspector of the `GameObject` and ticking `Start on Awake` or programmatically invoking the method `Adjust.appDidLaunch` with the respective parameters.

-Replace `{YourAppToken}` with your App Token.
+In the Inspector menu of the added prefab, replace `{YourAppToken}` with your App Token.
 You can find in your [dashboard].

 You can increase or decrease the amount of logs you see by changing the value of `Log Level` to one of the following: